-The Housing Authority of Salt Lake City (HASLC) is responsible for managing the public housing
+The Housing Authority of Salt Lake City (HASLC) is responsible for managing the public housing inventory, developing new affordable housing units and administering the Housing Choice voucher Annual Action Plan

 The Housing Authority of Salt Lake City (HASLC) is responsible for managing the public housing inventory, developing new affordable housing units, and administering the Housing Choice voucher programs for the City.
 HASLC strives to provide affordable housing opportunities throughout the community by developing new or rehabilitating existing housing that is safe, decent, and affordable - a place where a person's income level or background cannot be identified by the neighborhood in which they live.